Fripe070/blahaj.group/README.md

     }
     ```

-    IDs should be unique and can be any string, but it's recommended to use a lowercase version of your site's or your own name.
+    IDs must be unique and consist of lowercase alphanumeric characters (underscores are allowed).
+    We recommend using a lowercase version of your site's name or domain.

 2. **Create your card**

-    Create a file at `src/cards/site_id/card.astro`, replacing `site_id` with the previously specified site ID.
+    Create a file at `src/cards/<site_id>/card.astro`, replacing `<site_id>` with the ID specified in `members.json`.

-    The card file is an [astro component](https://docs.astro.build/en/basics/astro-components/), and can be customised however you want.
-In its most basic form, it can look like this:
+    The card file is an [Astro component](https://docs.astro.build/en/basics/astro-components/) that can be customized as desired.
+At its most basic, it looks like this:

     ```astro
     ---
-    import type { CardMeta } from "@/scripts/cards";
+    import type { SiteMeta } from "@/scripts/sites";

     interface Props {
-        meta: CardMeta;
+        meta: SiteMeta;
     }
     const { meta } = Astro.props;
     ---